2yazan/Checksum-Algorithm/README.md

 ## Screenshots
 [![Results](media/checksum.png)](media/checksum.mp4)

+## Note
+A video have been uploaded to demonstrate how the app works and explain its features.
+If the video do not play directly in this document(README.md), you can find it in the media folder for offline viewing.

 ## Requirements
 - **Qt Framework**: Install the Qt libraries to build and run the application.
 - **C++ Compiler**: Make sure you have a C++11 compliant compiler.